 A consumer proposal can help you get out of debt and get your finances back on track.
 But it also hurts your credit score, so if you find yourself short on funds, you might find it difficult to qualify for a loan.

-The good news is that it is possible to qualify for loans while in a consumer proposal.
+The good news is that it is possible to qualify for loans while in a consumer proposal or after, if you know where to look.

-While you won’t qualify for a loan from a traditional lender, you may be able to find funding from payday loan providers and online lenders that work with bad-credit borrowers.
-You may also be able to increase your chances of getting approved by applying with a cosigner or providing collateral for a secured loan.
+While you won’t qualify for a loan from a traditional lender, you may be able to find funding from online lenders, payday lenders and cash advance apps that work with bad-credit borrowers.

 Can you get installment loans while in a consumer proposal?